RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

 You don't need to create a new module if you are installing packages (a.k.a language modules) for Python/R/Perl, or when adding packages with conda.

-Please see the install guides in :ref:`software user installed` that explain how to create conda environments, or to install Python/R/Perl packages.
+Please see the install guides in :ref:`user installed` that explain how to create conda environments, or to install Python/R/Perl packages.

 Users can install additional software and add environment module for it